sodiqyekeen/handlr/README.md

 3. **Understand Patterns**: Review the [Pipeline Behaviors Guide](./README-BEHAVIORS.md)
 4. **Build Your App**: Apply the patterns to your specific use cases

-## 🔧 Advanced Features
+## 🔧 What You Can Build

+With Handlr's pipeline behavior infrastructure, you can implement:

 - **Conditional Behaviors**: Apply behaviors based on environment or configuration
 - **Behavior Composition**: Combine multiple concerns in single behaviors
 - **Dynamic Selection**: Choose behaviors based on request properties
-- **Performance Monitoring**: Built-in metrics and performance tracking
+- **Performance Monitoring**: Custom metrics and performance tracking
 - **Error Handling**: Comprehensive exception handling patterns

+> **Note**: These are capabilities you can implement using the provided infrastructure and example patterns.

 ## 📖 Learn More